+Date:

+Name of Student: Name of Teacher: Subject:

+How long have you taught this student?

-Date: Name of Teacher: ght this student?
-Subject: 1.
-Do you have concern ns about this child?
+1. Do you have concerns about this child?
 If so, please describe as specifically as possible.

-2. In what areas does th nis child do as well as his/her cla ass as a whole?
-3. In what areas does th nis student do less well than his/ her class as a whole? ns about student behavior in sch or difficult about this student at ool.
-Put a check mark in front of any item you feel school. reading mathematics spelling/writing quiz and test performance attendance attention class participation study habits temper self-control reaction to discipline disposition lack of effort gives up easily attitude toward school talking out poor sport fighting perfectionism lack of friendslonelyshydaydreaminginappropriate languageavoids schoolmoodimmaturitydishonestyphysical healtheatinglack of sleepdrug useother
+2. In what areas does this child do as well as his/her cla ass as a whole?

+3. In what areas does this student do less well than his/l her class as a whole?

+4. Listed below are items about student behavior in sch is of concern, unusual, or difficult about this student at

+reading lack of friends

+mathematics lonely

+spelling/writing shy

+quiz and test performance daydreaming

+attendance inappropriate language

+attention avoids school

+class participation mood

+study habits immaturity

+temper dishonesty

+self-control physical health

+reaction to discipline eating

+disposition lack of sleep

+lack of effort drug use

+gives up easily other

+attitude toward school

+talking out

+poor sport

+fighting

+perfectionism

 Please briefly explain the most important concerns you checked above.
-5. What have you tried with this student to help him/her and what kind of success have you had 6.
-To what does this student respond most positively?
+5. What have you tried with this student to help him/her and what kind of success have you had?
+6. To what does this student respond most positively?
 What does he/she enjoy doing?
 7. Do you have any additional comments, concerns, or information about this student that you feel would be of value to the SPTC?
 8. If possible, please attach or describe a sample of this student's best work, marked as "Best," and this student's worst work, marked as "Worst."